WordBrewery/WordBrewery-blog/_posts/2016-09-13-spanish-fundamentals-4.md

 - Arrivi, *[Direct Object Pronouns](http://www.indiana.edu/~call/reglas/pron_comp_dir.html)*
 - SpanishDict, *[Basic ser vs. estar: D.O.T. vs. Lo.Co.](http://www.spanishdict.com/topics/show/41)*

 *This post is part of {{ site.wordbrewery }}'s Spanish Fundamentals series, which is described [here](https://wordbrewery.com/blog/spanish/spanish-fundamentals-introduction/).
 All the example sentences on this blog are real, recent sentences from the news selected from {{ site.wordbrewery }}'s database, and each sentence is paired with audio recorded by native speakers.
 [Click here](http://feeds.feedburner.com/LanguageUntapped) to receive new WordBrewery Blog posts by email or RSS, and [click here](http://goo.gl/pTPRvb) to join our email community.
 Your support helps us grow and build more useful features and content for language learners around the world.*

 {% include spanish_fundamentals_index.html %}

+{% include post_footer.html %}